Master the art of persuasive business writing.

-In our two-day Business Writing course, Dr. Steven Cohen, a renowned researcher and accomplished writer, will explore the essentials of effective writing.
-In individual and group exercises, he will offer practical techniques to write clearly and persuasively in any business setting.
-You will strengthen your ability to compose convincing emails and executive documents through personalized feedback on both your writing style and structure.
-Through guided writing prompts, you will discover how to use powerful anecdotes to communicate your ideas in a memorable way.
+In our two-day Business Writing course, we will explore and dive deeper into learning the fundamentals of effective writing.
+In individual and group exercises, we will offer practical techniques to write clearly and persuasively in any business setting.
+Through guided writing prompts, you will discover how to use powerful writing to communicate your ideas in a meaningful and memorable way.

 This executive education course is for professionals in any industry and at any stage of their careers who want to master their persuasive business writing skills.

 - Mid-level professionals who want to improve their business writing

 - New and experienced managers who often craft professional documents and present complex ideas